JenniferJones216/Blog-Platform/README.md

 # Blog Platform
-## Objective
-- Students will employ good software design and testing principles in order to create a full-stack, server-side-rendered, web application.
+- A full-stack, server-side-rendered, web application.
-- Students will build the front-end portion using HTML and CSS.
-(No frameworks, No JavaScript... at all)
+- Front-end portion using HTML and CSS.
-- Students will build the back-end portion using ASP.Net Core, Entity Framework and a SQL database.
+- Back-end portion using ASP.Net Core, Entity Framework and a SQL database.

 ## The Scenario
 We've been hired by NobodyCares Inc. to build a Proof of Concept (PoC) application for a company looking to make the next new hot blogging platform!
 This being a PoC app, we don't (yet) have to worry about all of the security and user management concerns that we would have in a fully functional application.
 All our client wants from us are the beginnings of the actual User eXperience (UX).
 Our client also wants an in depth and COMPLETE look at our applications User Interface (UI), so let's make it look good.

-## The Starter Project
-You have been given an ASP.Net Core Web Application starter project.
-It is your job to construct an MVC application that contains the appropriate Models, Views, and Controllers as outlined here.
-Additionally, you must set up a relational database as we've done in class.
-Testing files are provided, but tests are not written.

-## Content Model
-We can't very well have a blog without some content.
-Each Content instance should include:
-- Title
-- Body
-- Author
-- PublishDate (Look into the DateTime class for this)
-- Category (Content should have only one)

-Seed your database with at least 2-3 examples of Content for each Category.

-## Category Model
-Each Category should have:
-- Name
-- Content (Each Category can have multiple Content instances)

-Seed your database with at least 3 examples of Categories.

 ## Controllers
 We need to direct traffic efficiently.
 All of our entities should be managed by their own Controller.
 For example, all interaction with Content should be isolated to one Controller.
 You may have to ACCESS other entities in your Controllers.
 But the main entities that Controller is meant to direct should be well organized.